THE NAME: ELUL“I

 with the Saturday night of the week in which Rosh Hashanah falls,

 provided that four days are left before Rosh Hashanah.
-Therefore,
+This

 INCREASE IN GIVING